tradecloud/tradecloud-sdk-dotnet/README.md

-# Tradecloud API v2 .NET SDK
+# Tradecloud .NET SDK

-The .NET SDK can help you to develop a Tradecloud API v2 client in .NET and C#
+The .NET SDK can help you to develop a Tradecloud API v2 client and webhook service in .NET and C#

 ## Prerequisites